Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV: Results

 Neutral-meson production is measured in eleven charged-particle multiplicity intervals (see \Tab{tab:multClass}).
 The multiplicity is estimated using the V0M detector system at forward and backward rapidity to avoid autocorrelations with the presented neutral meson measurement at midrapidity.
 The highest multiplicity interval covers the 0.01\% collisions with the highest forward charged-particle multiplicities.
 The extraction of the neutral meson corrected yield follows the same procedure as described for the inclusive measurement, with slight adjustments as mentioned in \Sec{sec:Corrections}. \Figure{fig:Yields_Mult} shows the \piz and \et invariant yield as a function of \pT for the eleven V0M charged-particle multiplicity classes as well as for the inclusive case.
 The \pT coverage for the low and high charged-particle multiplicity intervals is limited compared to the inclusive spectrum as the statistics in each multiplicity interval are lower compared to the inclusive data.
 The individual spectra are scaled with a constant to allow a visible separation.

 To further investigate differences between the spectra obtained in different charged-particle multiplicity classes, \Fig{fig:Mult_Ratios} shows the ratios of the \piz (left) and \et (right) spectra to the \pT~spectra obtained in the full INEL$>$0 event class.
 The ratios have a strong dependence on \pT and the charged-particle multiplicity, showing a clear rise and hardening of the meson production with multiplicity.
 The hardening of the spectra was previously reported for charged hadrons~\cite{ALICE:2019dfi} as well as for charged pions, kaons, and protons~\cite{Acharya:2020zji}.
-These results extend the \pT range of the charged-particle multiplicity-dependent identified pion spectra from \pT = 20 \GeVc to between \pt = 50 \GeVc and 200 \GeVc depending on the multiplicity class.
+The presented results for the \piz exhibit the same behavior and extend these findings up to \pt = 50 \GeVc and 200 \GeVc depending on the multiplicity class.
 Comparisons to PYTHIA8 with the Monash tune and the Ropes variant show a reasonable description by the models of both the hardening and the ordering of the \piz and \et spectra ratios.
 However, the Ropes variant performs slightly better than the Monash tune, as already observed for other multiplicity-dependent measurements~\cite{Acharya:2020zji,ALICERT:2023}.
 In contrast to PYTHIA8, EPOS LHC fails to describe the spectral shape at high \pT, where it deviates from the hardening with rising charged-particle multiplicity.